Easy Easter Cake, homemade yellow cake, almond butter cream (speckled!), peep layers and candy eggs on top! So cute and so easy!

 - Melt the 10 tbs butter in the microwave then set aside and let it cool slightly.

 - Whisk buttermilk, melted butter, oil, vanilla and egg yolks until well combined, set aside.
-(1 cup buttermilk, melted 10 tbs butter, 3 tbs vegetable oil, 2 tsp vanilla, 6 large egg yolks)
+(1 cup buttermilk, melted 10 tbs butter, 3 tbs vegetable oil, 2 teaspoon vanilla, 6 large egg yolks)

 - Using a stand mixer or electric hand mixer and the whisk attachment, whisk egg whites and cream of tartar on medium speed until foam appears (about 1 minute).
 Then whisk on high until the egg whites become cloud like (1-2 minutes).
 (3 large egg whites, pinch of cream of tarter)